This paper is SUSPENDED for the academic year 2023-24.

 The course highlights the substantive ideas about word structure and grammatical organization that underlie current morphological models and identifies any typological biases or independent theoretical commitments.
 Students are taught standard techniques of morphological analysis and are expected to gain facility in interpreting and evaluating analyses from different theoretical perspectives.
 A variety of languages are analyzed, and students are offered the opportunity to investigate questions raised in the course in relation to languages with which they are familiar or in which they have an interest.

-Li8.6 psychomorphology and neuromorphology
+Li8.6 Morphology and Universals

-Li8.8 productivity and exponence
+Li8.8 Morphology and Acquisition

-Li8.13 Prosodic Morphology
+Li8.9 Prosodic Morphology

-Li8.16 theory comparison (with special reference to prosodically-conditioned suppletive allomorphy)
+Li8.16 Theory comparison (with special reference to prosodically-conditioned suppletive allomorphy)

 - Matthews, P.H.
 1991.
 Morphology.
 Cambridge University Press.